iandav/blazedemo-load-testing/README.md

   <li>500 users test plan</li>
 </ul>

 Each JMeter test plan simulates users interacting with the webpage filling a form with dynamic input choices.
-For that, every test plan contains 5 possible input alternatives to follow and a _Random Order Controller_ is applied to ensure every input alternative will execute at least once in the test.

-A _Uniform Random Timer_ is applied to add random delay to the responses, creating a more realistic scenario.

-Finally there's a _Duration Assertion_ with the value of 2500ms (milliseconds) = 2,5s (seconds).
+For that, every test plan contains 5 possible input alternatives to follow.
+Moreover, in every request there's a _Duration Assertion_ with the value of 2500ms (milliseconds) = 2,5s (seconds).
 If responses take more than that time, tests will fail and those will be the main indicative that the server stability is going down when many requests are made.

 ## Execute Tests
 Test plans are in "test cases" folder in .jmx format.